Search

 Itinerary Fact Details

-An early morning drive will take us from Kathmandu to Besisahar, passing through green hills, rivers, and terraced farmlands.
-From Besisahar, we will switch to a four-wheel-drive vehicle for a rough off-road journey to Jagat.
-Along the way, we will see Syange, where a beautiful waterfall cascades down the cliffs, and we will follow the Marshyangdi River through lush valleys and remote villages before reaching the stone-built village of Jagat.
+An early morning drive will take you from Kathmandu to Besisahar, passing through green hills, rivers, and terraced farmlands.
+From Besisahar, you will switch to a four-wheel-drive vehicle for a rough off-road journey to Jagat.
+This drive will pass Syange, where a beautiful waterfall cascades down the cliffs.
+Then, it will follow the Marshyangdi River through lush valleys and remote villages before reaching the stone-built village of Jagat.

 Itinerary Details